Last Updated on May 13, 2023 by Rebecca Lake

 That’s the great thing about starting a VA side hustle–you can tailor the services you offer to fit what you’re good at.

-If you don’t know where to start with being a VA, Gina at Horkey Handbook has a great in-depth post you should check out.
-And if you’re ready to jump in with both feet, she also has a course on how to launch a VA business in 30 days or less.
+If you don’t know where to start with being a VA, Gina at Horkey Handbook is your girl.
+She has an awesome course on how to launch a VA business in 30 days or less.